South-Paw/salien-script-js/README.md

 ## 🌈 Features

 * Easy to install, run and update 🎉
-* Same logic as the [PHP version](https://github.com/SteamDatabase/SalienCheat) 👽
+* Same logic as the [PHP version](https://github.com/SteamDatabase/SalienCheat) (we almost have parity) 👽
 * Pick your own steam group 👌
 * Works well with multiple tokens/scripts 👥
 * Name your running scripts 👀

-> Note: We'll try our best to keep this version up to date with the PHP version!
+> Note: We'll try our best to keep this version up to date with the PHP and other versions!
+Suggestions welcome.
->
-> Right now, they almost have parity in what they do.

 ---